Phantom flies final unmanned mission

 |0

-This work, Phantom flies final unmanned mission, by MSgt Matthew McGovern, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Phantom flies final unmanned mission, by TSgt Jeffry Howerton, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT